passlock-dev/passlock/README.md

 # About

 Pretty much every web application requires authentication and authorization.
-Passkeys are the next generation authentication mechanism, replacing passwords and one time codes.
-This application makes full use of passkeys and social login (Google).
+The future of web authenticaton lies in passkeys, and this starter app makes full use of them.
+Learn how to register and authenticate your users using passkeys, perform facial or fingerprint recognition and more.
+You'll also learn how to use some of SvelteKit's hottest libraries and implement Google's latest social sign in feature.

 # Demos